-The industry recognises that transparency is an important means of maintaining confidence.
+The industry recognises that transparency is an important means of building and maintaining confidence.
 The operation of the Code, including the complaints procedure, is a demonstration of the industry's commitment to transparency as are the requirement to declare pharmaceutical company involvement in activities and materials and the publication of detailed reports of cases considered under the Code.
 The industry's global agreement to disclose certain clinical trial data is another example of the industry's commitment to transparency.
-Further information can be found in the Joint Position on the Disclosure of Clinical Trial Information via Clinical Trial Registries and Databases 2005.
+Companies also have to publish the summary details and results of non-interventional studies as well as the monetary value of certain support to patient organisations.